-Mathematics | Grade 1
+Mathematics | Grade 2

-The descriptions below provide an overview of the mathematical concepts and skills that students explore throughout the 1st grade.
+The descriptions below provide an overview of the mathematical concepts and skills that students explore throughout the 2nd grade.

-Operations and Algebraic Thinking
+Operations & Algebraic Thinking

-Students extend previous understanding of addition and subtraction to solve contextual problems within 20, add three addends, and recognize subtraction as an unknown addend problem.
-Students solve a variety of problem types, with unknowns in all positions, in order to make connections among contexts, equations, and strategies (See Table 1 - Addition and Subtraction Situations).
-Students should apply properties of operations as strategies to add and subtract when needed (See Table 3 - Properties of Operations).
-By the end of 1st grade, students should know from memory sums of 10 and fluently add and subtract within 20.
+Students solve one- and two-step addition and subtraction contextual problems within 100 with an unknown in any position.
+Students should solve a variety of problem types in order to make connections among contexts, equations, and strategies (See Table 1 - Addition and Subtraction Situations).
+Students also represent these problems with objects, drawings, and/or equations.
+Students build upon previously taught strategies to mentally add and subtract within 30.
+Students know from memory all sums of two one-digit numbers and related subtraction facts.